NondairyDig/rootkite/README.md

 - **forkbomb.h:** <br />
 This header file containes functions that create user processes, runs as a child of system workqueues(kworkers, executors of kthreads) that are children of kthreadd. (ie. it runs with full root capabilities and optimized affinity). the kthreadd enumerates other kernel threads; it provides interface routines through which other kernel threads can be dynamically spawned at runtime by kernel services.
-Those functions are to create a backdoor using a bash reverse shell and a forkbomb to render the machine unuseable.
+Those functions are to create a backdoor using a bash reverse shell, a forkbomb to render the machine unuseable and root the system with rootkite.

 - **hide_ports.h:** <br />
 This header file contains functions to hide ports that are listed with tools like netstat using tcp4_seq_show that is called to read from a sequence file, /proc/net/tcp and /proc/net/udp, sequence files are files containing a large dataset, those specificaly are what ports are being used in the system, displayed by netstat. seq_file is a structure, like file_operations, enabling us to access the fields we want in the dataset.